junxit/us-congress-bills-114/metadata.md

 - 2015-10-23 — Introduced in House
 - 2015-10-23 — Introduced in House
 - 2015-10-23 — Referred to the House Committee on Energy and Commerce.
+- 2015-10-30 — Referred to the Subcommittee on Health.
+- 2015-11-03 — Subcommittee Consideration and Mark-up Session Held.
+- 2015-11-04 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2015-11-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2015-11-17 — Committee Consideration and Mark-up Session Held.
+- 2015-11-18 — Committee Consideration and Mark-up Session Held.
+- 2015-11-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-02-23 — Placed on the Union Calendar, Calendar No. 325.
+- 2016-02-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-426.
+- 2016-02-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-426.